Lindsey McAlister

-Lindsey McAlister OBE (b.
-30 October 1960) is an English theatre director and writer based in Hong Kong.
+Lindsey McAlister OBE (born 30 October 1960) is an English theatre director and writer based in Hong Kong.
 She founded the Hong Kong Youth Arts Foundation (HKYAF) (formerly Youth Arts Festival) in 1993.
 She has written several original musicals, including Flesh (2007), Melodia (2017), Cube Culture (2018), If Not Me, Who?
 (2019) and I'mperfect (2022).
 Since 2024 she began exhibiting abstract paintings, including the Hong Kong Affordable Art Fair.

 Early life and education

 Lindsey Anne McAlister was born in Southport to parents George McAlister, a factory manager, and Sylvia née Cardwell, a civil servant.
 She has two younger brothers.
 The family moved to Scotland when she was eight, and then to Cheshire, where she attended Knutsford High School and Meol Cops High School.
 Watching a school production of Iolanthe at the age of nine and subsequently joining a youth theatre group “ignited [her] passion for theatre and the performing arts”.
 She attended Southport Art College from 1976 – 1978.
 The first year of her degree was at I.M.
-Marsh Campus (formerly part of Liverpool John Moore University), transferring to Crewe and Alsager College of Higher Education (now part of Manchester Metropolitan University) when the course folded.
+Marsh Campus (formerly part of Liverpool John Moores University), transferring to Crewe and Alsager College of Higher Education (now part of Manchester Metropolitan University) when the course folded.
 She graduated with a BA(Hons) in Creative Arts.